Credit units: 3

 Introduction to derivatives, limits, techniques of differentiation, maximum and minimum problems and other applications, implicit differentiation, anti-derivatives.

-Note(s): Students can have credit for only one of MATH 104, MATH 110, MATH 121, MATH 123, MATH 125, or MATH 176.
-Students without credit for MATH 102 are strongly recommended to take the Math Placement Test to assess their readiness for MATH 110.
-Students who score below 60% on the Math Placement Test should take MATH 102 before taking MATH 110.
-More information is available at http://math.usask.ca/placement
+Note(s): Students can have credit for only one of MATH 104, MATH 110, MATH 121, MATH 123, MATH 125, MATH 133 or MATH 176.
+The Math Readiness Assessment helps students assess their readiness for MATH 110.
+It is especially valuable for students without credit for MATH 102.
+More information is available at http://math.usask.ca/placement.

 Upcoming class offerings